nikolskiy/python-duckduckgo/README.rst

 Here is how you can install it using pip from the git repo:
     ``pip install git+git://github.com/nikolskiy/python-duckduckgo.git``

+I recommend using ``virtualenv`` to install the package and just linking it to your executable path.
+For example: ``sudo ln -s -T /path/to/ddg/bin/ddg /usr/local/bin/ddg``

 Command Line Usage
 ==================
 Print your IP address according to DuckDuckGo: